GluuFederation/docs-ce-prod/docs/source/operation/faq.md

 1. Search for: `RedirectMatch ^(/)$ /identity/`
 1. Change `/identity/` to a different URL
 1. Run the command: `service httpd reload`

+## Concurrent login of the same user (same session).
+Got `retry` error.

+When user is trying to login to multiple RP but do not finish login process then `retry` error can be returned which indicates that RP has to re-send authorization request.